ehayBR/BR_get_student_username/README.txt

 *** make sure the fpdf library is included in Python ***
 *** pip install fpdf ***

-- download .csv file from learn.blackrocket.com
+- download .csv file from learn
   (search by "Manage Users" and enter class ID in search bar)
 - rename .csv to class ID
   (make sure to be consistant with upper/lowercase, haven't "idiot proofed" it yet)